| Mobile University

 Generally you can expect a coverage area of around 600m², enough for the average home or small office.
 The Cel-Fi system can handle multiple mobile devices, including smart phones and mobile data modems.
 It will only support a 3G signal, not 2G or 4G.

-UPDATED: Cel-Fi is now available for Telstra, Optus and Vodafone.
+UPDATED: Cel-Fi is now available for Telstra, Optus and Vodafone on both the 3G and 4G networks.

 Read Full Review